 - Pale and Hoppy — If you’re a hop head, you’ll want to make sure you choose a hoppy beer that is also pale with a light malt body.
-Pale ales and their hoppier cousins, India Pale Ales, come in a lot of different varieties, not all of which are the perfect pairing for summer.
-Luckily, as more breweries are trying to cater their special releases to the seasons, they are making sure to include summer pale ales when the warmer months roll around.
+Pale ales and their hoppier cousins, India Pale Ales (IPAs), come in a lot of different varieties, not all of which are the perfect pairing for summer.
+Luckily, as more breweries are trying to cater their special releases to specific seasons, they are making sure to include summer pale ales when the warmer months roll around.

 - Classic Pilsner — In many ways, the classic pilsner beers your grandfather loves are great in the summer.
 They’re light, not overly hoppy, and very refreshing.
 However, if you’re an adventurous beer drinker, don’t let the term “pilsner” turn you off.
 There are a lot of fun pilsners out there that experiment with the classic flavor profile of this Czech style.
-So don’t be afraid to go with an old standby every once in a while, especially if you’re having a lot friends over while you fire up the grill.
+So don’t be afraid to go with an old standby every once in a while, especially if you’re having a lot of friends over while you fire up the grill.

 Autumn Beer Styles

 Things start to cool down come autumn.
 Fittingly, the beers of the season are less concerned with being refreshing — as such, many will start to play with a heavier body and more autumnal spiciness.
 Obviously, the flavors of Thanksgiving also come into play as well as seasonal ingredients.
 In fact, in many ways, autumn beers were the first seasonal beers to gain popularity.